Biomanufacturing Digital Twin Modeling and Machine Learning Ontology

 1) Create an interpretable probabilistic knowledge graph (KG) hybrid model characterizing the science- and risk-based understanding of cell culture and fermentation process mechanisms at molecular, cellular, and system levels.

-NIIMBL 5.2T: Advanced Bioprocess Sensor and Analytical Technologies for Induced Pluripotent Stem Cell (iPSC) Culture Online Monitoring and Automation
+Advanced Bioprocess Sensor and Analytical Technologies for Induced Pluripotent Stem Cell (iPSC) Culture Online Monitoring and Automation

-Highlights of project NIIMBL 5.2T (ongoing):
+Highlights of Project NIIMBL 5.2T:

 -